Gimmie Love Tour

-The Gimmie Love Tour is the second concert tour by Canadian singer Carly Rae Jepsen.
+The Gimmie Love Tour was the second concert tour by Canadian singer Carly Rae Jepsen.
 It was launched in support of her third studio album, Emotion (2015).
 The November 2015 dates were announced on 28 September 2015 (on sale on 2 October 2015).
 The February 2016 to March 2016 were announced on 9 December 2015 (on sale on 10 December 2015).
 The Gimmie Love Tour received positive reviews and was a success.
 Most dates were sold out.

 Set list

 The following set list is representative of the concert on 30 December 2015.
 It is not representative of all concerts for the duration of the tour.